 This time, though, we blend the old-fashioned rolled oats into a flour in a blender first and whisk in the baking powder, baking soda, salt, and pumpkin pie spice, with some chocolate chips mixed in.
 The wet ingredients (the pumpkin puree, sour cream, eggs, vanilla, and sugar) are blended until smooth, added to the dry ingredients, and mixed to combine.
 The batter is thick but very soft.

-Baking with oats, which are appropriate in the U.S. for those on a gluten free diet, is a great way to get more whole grains.
+Baking with oats is a great way to get more whole grains.
 You do have to be careful, though, not to overprocess batter that contains oat flour, or your baked goods may turn out gummy and somewhat tough.

-Grinding the oats into flour first, and blending the wet ingredients until very smooth afterward, ensures that the oats aren’t overprocessed.
-You can, of course, also use pre-ground oat flour, but I never buy that since it’s so much cheaper to grind my own.
-Plus, oat flour never needs to be superfinely ground.
+Grinding the oats into flour first, and blending the wet ingredients until very smooth afterward, ensures that the oats aren't overprocessed.
+You can, of course, also use pre-ground oat flour.

 Ingredients and substitutions

-Oats/oat flour: Certified gluten free oats are safe on a gluten free diet.
-But if you’re avoiding oats, you should be able to use quinoa flakes in place of the oat flour.
+Oats/oat flour: If youโre avoiding oats, you should be able to use quinoa flakes in place of the oat flour.
 Please see my full discussion of how to replace oats in baking.

 Dairy-free: Since there’s no butter in these muffins, the only dairy is the sour cream.
 It can be replaced with nondairy plain yogurt, strained of liquid until it reaches the consistency of Greek-style yogurt.
 You can also use plain Greek-style dairy yogurt in place of the sour cream.